 Vessel starts, underway, GPS sensor switches on equipment.
 Equipment records vessel movement (which will turn the equipment on) and records speed and an intermittent camera frame.
 Also records the hydraulics as off or on.
 Vessel slows to pick up buoy and begins hauling.
 Hydraulic sensor records continuous pressure readings and camera speeds up, to take one frame every 2 or 3 minutes.
 Last trap or buoy line is hauled from the string and hydraulics are shut off as recorded in the data recorder, camera returns to intermittent frames and GPS continues to record location every 5 minutes.
 There is a possibility to limit entry lines of data to every 3 and 5 minutes.
+The system of monitoring is not required to monitor every moment of activity, only to record sufficient data to demonstrate the number of string hauls completed in one day.
 The fastest 50 trap string hauls have been estimated at 15 to 20 minutes.

-The system of monitoring is not required to monitor every moment of activity, only to record sufficient data to demonstrate the number of string hauls of activity, only to record sufficient data to demonstrate the number of strii completed in one day.
-The above activity is repeated until the vessel is no longer underway.
+This activity is repeated until the vessel is no longer underway.
 The monitoring system will shut down by the GPS, or lack of vessel movement.
-In the case of a vessel underway, the monitoring equipment will stay online.
+In the case of a vessel underway, the monitoring equipment will stay on.

 One month (time interval not confirmed) after the season opens and every month thereafter fishers will be required to submit data from the data recorder.
 Possibly the recorder could keep track of the string hauls and notify the operator to send in data after a certain number of string hauls.
 This may be accomplished by accessing the recorder and sending the data in by mail; or the provider may remove data and replace the disc etc. with a new one.
 It is obvious that no data collected be lost or destroyed.
 The possibility also exists to send hydraulic sensor and GPS information via satellite to the provider where only questionable activity would be forwarded to DFO.
 Camera recordings would stay on the vessel for data processing at prescribed intervals.

 Failure of operators to provide electronic monitoring data to DFO may result in the penalty of fishing with an on board observer.
 (To be confirmed by DFO)